eikehmueller/ma32070/lectures/Exercises.md

 $$
 \sum_{j=0}^{n} I(x_j,x_{j+1}),
 $$
 this operation can be implemented in the base class.
 However, the numerical approximation of $I(x_j,x_{j+1})$ depends on the specific integral and should be defined in the derived classes.
 We define an abstract method `_integrate()` to explicitly declare the required interface for this; each of the derived classes must provide a concrete implementation of `_integrate()`.
+The constructor of the base class gets passed the interval $[a,b]$, the number of intervals $n$ and (optionally) the order of the method.

 ```Python
 from abc import ABC, abstractmethod